z/OS email FAQs

-HELO command is used to identify the sender-SMTP to the receiver-SMTP.
-In the above, BAR.COM is the domain name of the sending SMTP user.
 The HELO command begins the SMTP conversation.
+It identifies the sending SMTP server or agent to the receiving SMTP server.
+In the above, BAR.COM is the domain name of the sending SMTP server.

-RCPT is the 2nd step in the procedure.
-It identifies one recepient, specifying the destination mailbox.
-If accepted, the receiver-SMTP returns a 250 OK reply and stores the destination mailbox, in this case <firstname.lastname@example.org>, as the host receiving this command.
+RCPT identifies a single recipient, specifying the destination mailbox.
+If accepted, the receiving SMTP server returns a 250 OK reply and stores the destination mailbox, in this case <firstname.lastname@example.org>.
+This command is repeated for each recipient.

 DATA command is the 3rd step in the SMTP procedure.
-If accepted, the receiver-SMTP returns a 354 intermediate reply and considers all succeeding lines to be message text.
+If accepted, the receiving SMTP server returns a 354 intermediate reply and considers all succeeding lines to be message text.
 The mail data includes the memo header items such at DATE, Subject, TO, CC and From.
 The format of the memo headers is specified by RFC822.
 The following is all considered mail data;

 Date: Fri, Jul 16 2019, 13:41:30 -0400